MohamadCM/IoT-Practice/README.md

-# IoT-Practice
+# IoT Practice
-- IoT practices and projects

 This repository contains multiple practice sets, each inside corresponding folder.
-Each practice set have a description and a readme explaining the practices and results.
+Each practice set has a description and a readme explaining the practices and results.